mitexleo/fediroma/docs/docs/installation/migrating_from_source_otp_en.md

 ## Setting up a system service
 OTP releases have different service files than from-source installs, so they need to be copied over again.

+!!! warning
-**Warning:** The service files assume Akkoma user's home directory is `/opt/akkoma`, please make sure all paths fit your installation.
+    The service files assume Akkoma user's home directory is `/opt/akkoma`, please make sure all paths fit your installation.

 === "Alpine"
     ```sh